Dev-Voltaic/Voltaic_BMS_Firmware/README.md

 ## Changelog 0.2.0 -> 0.2.1
 - Fixed issue where multiple BLE connections to the same BMS were possible under certain circumstances
 - Biggest possible shunt value takes enabled channels into account

+## Changelog 0.2.1 -> 0.2.2
+- Added automatic confirmation of OTA updates on BMS side